 Is my child insured against accidents on Watch meetings?
 No. There is no accident insurance for children at Watch groups.
 Unless your child is insured through a family policy in their day to day lives they will not be insured at Watch group.
 Leaders have public liability insurance in the event of being found responsible for any incident.

 When the opportunity arises we use an investigative approach to explore a topic in more depth, using relevant, simple-to-do methods.
 By examining natural history and broader environmental issues in this way, Wildlife Watch projects enable children to participate in genuine conservation research and awareness raising.

 • Water Volewatch – a search for water voles, much loved as Ratty in Wind in the Willows but now rare in the UK.

 • Treewatch – trees and tree products in our homes, gardens and streets

 • Frogwatch - a survey linking frog spawning and development to patterns in global warming

 • Riverwatch - using innovative tools and techniques to monitor local stream pollution

 Young people can subscribe to Wildlife Watch as junior members of their local Wildlife Trust.
 They receive a special starter pack plus four bumper mailings a year.
-Wildlife Watch membership should cost no more than £18 for up to four children living at the same address.
 Many Wildlife Trusts also include Watch membership as part of a whole family package.